Ealing: Economy and culture

-Ealing Studios
+Studios

-Ealing is best known for its film studios, which are the oldest in the world and are known especially for the Ealing comedies, including Kind Hearts and Coronets, Passport to Pimlico, The Ladykillers and The Lavender Hill Mob.
+Ealing is best known for its film studios at Ealing Green, which are the oldest in the world and are known especially for the Ealing comedies, including Kind Hearts and Coronets, Passport to Pimlico, The Ladykillers and The Lavender Hill Mob.
 The studios were taken over by the BBC in 1955, with one consequence being that Ealing locations appeared in television programmes including Doctor Who (notably within an iconic 1970 sequence in which deadly shop mannequins menaced local residents) to Monty Python's Flying Circus.
 Most recently, these studios have again been used for making films, including Notting Hill and The Importance of Being Earnest.
 St Trinian's, a remake of the classic film, was produced by Ealing Studios; some locations in Ealing can be seen in this film.

 Most recently, Ealing Studios was the set for the famous Downton Abbey historical television series, of which the below stairs and servant's hall were filmed there.
 On 16 March 2015, the workplace received a visit from the Duchess of Cambridge to observe current productions, as well as meet the cast and crew of the series stated.

+For 14 years, Ealing lacked any cinema houses, after the closure of the Ealing Empire in 2008.
+2022 saw the opening of the Ealing Project, a multi-functional community space centred around a cinema.

-Ealing now lacks any cinema houses; the Ealing Empire cinema has now been closed since 2008.
-However, renovation began on the New Broadway street cinema in late 2012.
+Renovation began on the New Broadway street cinema in late 2012.
 Work is underway as of Spring 2021 for 'Filmworks', an Art Deco apartment-and-cinema block featuring a Picturehouse cinema.
 Local group Pitshanger Pictures shows classic movies in St Barnabas Millennium Hall on Pitshanger Lane.

 Ealing has a theatre on Mattock Lane, The Questors Theatre.

 Religion

 Regarded by many as Ealing's premier architectural work, St Peter's Church, Ealing is on Mount Park Road north of central Ealing.
 The ancient parish church of Ealing is St Mary's, in St Mary's Road.
 Standing near Charlbury Grove, Ealing Abbey was founded by a community of Roman Catholic Benedictine monks in 1897.
 Twinned with the convent of St. Augustine's Priory, the large abbey is an example of a traditional, working monastery.
 There are over fifteen churches in the suburb of Ealing, including Our Lady Mother of the Church, a Polish Roman Catholic church in the Mall, near Ealing Broadway.
 There are two well-established synagogues, the Ealing United Synagogue (Orthodox), which celebrated its centenary in November 2019, and the Ealing Liberal Synagogue, which was founded in 1943.
 In surrounding suburbs, there are two mosques in Acton, one in West Ealing, and two in Southall.
-There are large Muslim, Hindu and Sikh communities in Southall.